micmejia/bible-dump/NKJV/Acts/Acts 10.md

 For they heard them speak with tongues and magnify God.
 Then Peter answered,

 ###### 47
-"Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we _have?_"
+"Can anyone forbid water, that these should not be baptized who have received the Holy Spirit just as we have?"

 ###### 48
 And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days.